-Located at the southeast intersection of Constitution Avenue and 23rd Street NW, this site is an open lawn panel radiating from the Lincoln Memorial.
+Located at the southeast intersection of Constitution Avenue and 23rd Street NW. this site is an open lawn panel radiating from the Lincoln Memorial.
 The site contains a baseball diamond and backstop close to the intersection of Constitution Avenue and Henry Bacon Drive, as well as a visitor services kiosk at Memorial Circle.
 The Lincoln Memorial is clearly visible to the south, while the Vietnam Veterans Memorial is hidden by a knoll to the east.
 In the future, the National Desert Storm and Desert Shield Memorial will be visible to the west.
 The site feels open, somewhat exposed, and at the edge of Washington's Monumental Core.
-Thematically, the links to 20th century conflicts, especially Operation Desert Storm and Desert Shield, are not in character with the distinctive 21st century events of the Global War on Terrorism
+Thematically, the site is compatible with other nearby war memorials, especially the adjacent National Desert Storm and Desert Shield Memorial.
+Together, the cluster of similar memorials could create a precinct of military-related memorials.